skynet29/brainbot/README.md

 ### Launcher tool

-The launcher is a special tools which allow you to launch all the agents of your system included the master and the WEB server and to manage their state (running/stopped).
-This is also an agent which publishes and subscribes topics.
+The launcher is a special tool which allow you to launch all the agents of your system included the master and the WEB server and to manage their state (running/stopped).
+This is also an agent which publishes and subscribes topics like other agents.

 To do that, the launcher use the JSON configuration file **config.json** defined in the **config** folder.
 For each declared agent, the configuration specified the script (javascript code), the host (optional)  where the agent has to run and the start mode (manual or automatic).
 See an exmple of configuration below.